WATERBURY'S MAIN STREET RECONSTRUCTION PROJECT IS OVER!

-Quick FactsStart: April 2019 End: Fall 2020
+Quick FactsStart: April 2019 End: Fall 2021

 Work being done: The Main Street project involves "full depth reconstruction" of Main Street, including replacement of all municipal water and sewer infrastructure, and undergrounding of all aerial utilities from Stowe Street to the State Office Complex.
 The project also includes new sidewalks, period streetlights, landscaping, streetscape and wayfinding amenities to enhance the appearance of Waterbury village.
 Construction will be sequenced to maintain traffic flow and reduce disruption to residents and businesses in Waterbury village.

-Project area: The project begins inside the railroad trestle by roundabout and continues for approximately 1 mile to Demeritt Place, and includes the lower portion of Stowe Street from Main Street to the dry bridge over the railroad.
+Project area: The project begins at the railroad trestle by roundabout and continues for approximately 1 mile to Demeritt Place, and includes the lower portion of Stowe Street from Main Street to the dry bridge over the railroad.

 Hours of operation: Approximately 6am to 6pm, Monday through Friday.
 Two lane traffic with some 1 lane alternating traffic.
 Saturday construction may occur outside of the core of the downtown area.